 9 Facts About Floor Mopping that Will Make Your Hair Stand on End

-There’s been a tremendous amount of focus on the importance of facility cleaning during the pandemic, and we don’t see that changing in priority any time soon.
+There has been a tremendous amount of focus on the importance of facility cleaning since the pandemic started, and we do not see that changing in priority any time soon.
 With custodial staff pushed to complete more frequent cleanings to combat infectious disease spread, the speed in which jobs are completed and the level of clean achieved have become critical tasks.

 Out of all their routine cleaning tasks, the reality is that floor cleaning takes the most time for custodial staff to complete.
-And we’ve found that most often decisions around what floor cleaning equipment is used are made without understanding the facts.
+We have found that most often decisions around what floor cleaning equipment is used are made without understanding the facts.

 9 Facts About Floor Mopping:

-- Chances are you’re cleaning with dirty water.
+- Chances are you are cleaning with dirty solution.
 Traditional floor mopping puts the dirt from the floor into the bucket then back to the floor again.
-The use of a single cavity bucket limits proper floor cleaning because the solution is contaminated with the soiled rinse water.
+The use of a single cavity bucket limits proper floor cleaning because the solution is contaminated with the soiled rinse solution.
 Dual bucket floor mopping systems not only prevent cross-contamination, but they are also significantly lighter when full because only half of the bucket is filled.
 Cleaning buckets should also be fitted with quick release valves for wastewater dumping to prevent awkward lifting into sinks.

 - “Cheaper” cotton string mops are costing you.
 While microfiber mops can cost up to three times the price of traditional cotton mops, they last for significantly more washings (some up to 500) and maintain effectiveness much longer.
 Microfiber technology affords durability and effectiveness that maximizes the ROI within the first 150 washings.